 - The same is true of fish sauce.
 Some brands are saltier than others.
 Use only a tiny bit, then adjust more later.
 Squid brand is

 Choo chee pea, or fish curry, is savory, sweet, and creamy.
 It’s lightly salty from the fish sauce used for seasoning.
-The kaffir lime leaves add a citrusy aroma that elevates the flavors of the curry.
+The kaffir lime leaves add a citrusy aroma that elevates the curry flavors.

 Thai choo chee salmon curry is best served with warm jasmine rice.
 Brown, wild, or basmati rice works fine too.